Outlier622/Pet_diary/README.md

 ## Project: Cat/Dog Breed Identifier

 This project is a deep learning-based system for identifying cat/dog breeds from images.
 It combines a fine-tuned MobileNetV2 classification model, a Flask backend API, and a simple front-end interface (Flutter or web).
-Users can upload a cat image to receive its predicted breed, color, and confidence score.
+Users can upload a cat/dog image to receive its predicted breed, color, and confidence score.

 ### Features